matthewbrake/ocr-bill-v3/GUIDE/03-Backend-API.md

 ## How to Run

-The server can be run in two modes:
+The server is designed to be run as part of the complete development or production environment using the scripts in `package.json`.

-1.  **Development**: `npm run server` - Uses `nodemon` to watch for file changes and restart automatically.
+1.  **Development**: `npm run dev`
+    -   This is the **recommended command for development**.
+    -   It uses `concurrently` to run three processes at once:
+        -   The frontend `esbuild` compiler in watch mode.
+        -   The backend `tsc` TypeScript compiler in watch mode.
+        -   `nodemon`, which watches for compiled JavaScript files in the `dist/` folder and automatically restarts the server when they change.

-2.  **Production**: `npm run build` followed by `npm start` - Compiles the server to JavaScript and runs the optimized version.
+2.  **Production**: `npm run build` followed by `npm start`
+    -   This is the standard way to run in production.
+It compiles the server to optimized JavaScript and then runs the output file directly with Node.js.

 The server runs on port 4000 by default, but this can be changed by setting a `PORT` environment variable (e.g., in a `.env` file).